Businesses in Luxembourg are generally and historically conducted through limited liability companies with the following corporate form:

 Luxembourg entities whose activities are subject to VAT, and not exempt, are entitled to offset against their VAT payable the amount of VAT charged to them by their suppliers or self-assessed by them on import or acquisitions of goods or services from abroad.

 Luxembourg VAT is due at the standard rate of 17% on the supply of goods and services that are deemed to take place in Luxembourg.
 Lower VAT rates may be applicable, as follows:

 Banking, financial, insurance, fund management and reinsurance transactions are generally exempt from Luxembourg VAT.
 Services that have a direct and immediate link with VAT-exempt activities cannot be deducted/refunded except when related to services performed for persons established outside the European Union.

-Based on a European Regulation and in addition to VAT, goods entering within the territory of the European Union may be subject to customs duties/import tariffs.
-Applicable rates are based on the nature and on the quantity of the products.
+Based on a European regulation and in addition to VAT, goods entering the territory of the European Union may be subject to customs duties/import tariffs.
+Applicable rates are based on the nature and quantity of the products.

 In Luxembourg, these products are electricity, mineral oils, manufactured tobacco and alcohol.

 A fixed registration duty of EUR75 is levied on transactions involving Luxembourg legal entities that need to be registered in the public register (ie, incorporation, amendment to the articles of association and transfer of seat to Luxembourg).

 Luxembourg companies that mainly perform a holding activity are subject to a lump sum contribution fee of EUR350.
 Luxembourg companies in a loss situation are subject to a minimum contribution of EUR70 for an Sàrl and EUR140 for other corporate companies.
 Luxembourg companies that are neither performing a sole holding activity nor are in a loss situation are subject to the contribution at a decreasing rate, from 0.2% for income up to EUR49,500,000 to 0.025% for income above EUR111,500,000.